intellee/blog.diffense.co.kr/_posts/2020-03-26-SearchIndexer.md

 - ISearchCrawlScopeManager::RemoveRoot
 - ISearchRoot::get_RootURL

-We conducted binary analysis with IDA Pro to look at the detailed internal behavior.
 While analyzing ISearchRoot::put_RootURL and ISearchRoot::get_RootURL, we figured out that the object's shared variable (CSearchRoot + 0x14) is actually referenced.

 The put_RootURL function wrote a user-specified RootURL in the memory of CSearchRoot+0x14.
 And get_RootURL function read the memory value located in CSearchRoot+0x14.
 From the point of view of vulnerability patch, it appeared that the problem was caused by this shared variable.